 "Secondly, there is the much broader issue of what happens to the data after it has been read, who might have access to it and for what purpose.
 There has been an increasing trend to blur immigration control with law enforcement in many countries.
 This is a potentially serious issue as, on the one hand we are dealing with the legitimate person seeking rights to cross a border, while on the other we are dealing with criminal activity.
-If this distinction is not properly understood and catered for, there is a risk of citizens becoming disenchanted with the process and losing confidence in the government agencies and control authorities involved.
+If this distinction is Counter-Terrorrism Implementation Task Force CTITF not properly understood and catered for, there is a risk of citizens becoming disenchanted with the process and losing confidence in the government agencies and control authorities involved.
 There are perhaps two areas where reassurances might usefully be created.
 Firstly, by making it easy for document holders to see exactly what is encoded within the chip of their e-MRTD (as recommended by ICAO) and, secondly, the provision of clear statements as to exactly how that data is used, with whom it is shared and for what purpose.
 Furthermore, such a statement should cover factors such as data retention, access control and associated factors."

-Concerning the use of biometric data, see also A/HRC/13/37, which states:
+Concerning the use of biometric data, see also report of the former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin (A/HRC/13/37), which states: